 As you can see, the spacer is extremely important.
 Without it you’ll see condensation all over your home windows, and a high electric bill every month.

 What is a desiccant?

-Remember when you opened up a new package and as you take out your product you always a small little bag that has the print “Do Not Eat”?
+Remember when you opened up a new package and as you take out your product you always have a small little bag that has the print “Do Not Eat”?

-You might have been curious and ripped open that small little “Do Not Eat” bag to find a bunch of small little clear beads.
+You might have been curious and ripped open that small little “Do Not Eat” bag to find a bunch of small clear beads.

 These same little small clear beads are found in your windows and we call them desiccants.

 These desiccants help absorb any moisture or water vapor that tries to enter the glass windows and in turn, help prevent your windows from fogging up.

 You might have taken a look at your windows to spot these desiccants,

 and there are no visible signs of these small clear beads found anywhere on the windows.